Flast/flat_map/docs/tied_sequence.md

 **Exceptions**

-No except only if for all sequences meet all of
+No exception only if for all sequences meet all of
 - `std::is_nothrow_default_constructible_v<Sequence> == true`

 ```cpp